cogmaster-stats/r-cogstats/slides/05-linmod.md

 A model comparison approach
 ========================================================

-Base (null) model: no factors/predictors involved, only the grand mean or intercept, and residual variations around this constant value.
+Base (null) model, M0: no factors/predictors involved, only the grand mean or intercept, and residual variations around this constant value.

 Comparing M1 vs. M0 allows to quantify and test the variance accounted for by the factor included in M1, or, equivalently, **reduction in RSS** (unexplained variance).